hunter-land/socklib/readme.md

 - Send functions block until all data is sent.
 - Operating System agnostic[⁽²⁾](#notes)!
 (Windows and Linux explicitly maintained)
 - Supports casting/constructing to/from C structures.
-- Has feature parity with C sockets
+- Maintains feature parity with C sockets.

 ## Setup
 This is an example of setup and setup options showing how to download, build, and install this library on your system of choice.
+Examples assume you are using Linux.

 ### Prerequisites
 This library is built using `cmake` and at least one of [their supported generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators).
 CMake can be downloaded via a package manager (i.e. `# apt install cmake` or `# pacman -S cmake`), or directly from [the CMake download page](https://cmake.org/download/).